code-differently/code-differently-24-q4/lesson_04/amiyahjones/README.md

 ## Explanation

-My Javascript implementation checks if a number is prime by doing the following:
-1. if the number is less than 2 , it returns ```false``` since prime numbers have to be greater than 1.
-2. Then, it looks at every number starting from 2 up to one less than your number (i = the number you enter to check with) to see if any of these can divide your number just fine (without any remainders / leftovers)
-3. If it finds any number that divides evenly, it returns ```false```
+My JavaScript function checks if a number is prime by first returning `false` if the number is less than 2, since prime numbers are greater than 1.
+Then, it tests every number from 2 up to one less than the given number to see if any of them can divide it without leaving a remainder.
+If it finds one that can divide it evenly, it returns `false` ; if not, it returns `true`, meaning the number is prime.
-4. If it doesn't find any number that can divide it, the function returns ```true```.

 Now for my React implementation, it is definelty a LOT.
-It's basically code to make an app where you can type any number into a box and click a button.
-It goes through the same steps as javascript, checking if the number is prime by looking at all the numbers below it to see if any can divide it evenly.
-If it finds one, it tells you that the number is not prime.
-If it doesn’t find any, it says the number is prime.
-It also lets you know if you didn’t type in a valid number.
+But it's an app that checks if a number is prime, which means it can only be divided evenly by 1 and itself (as a reminder).
+You type a number into a box and click a button, and the app looks to see if any smaller numbers can divide it evenly.
+If it finds one, it says the number is not prime; if not, it says it is prime.
+It also gives a message if you enter an invalid number.
 So it's like a bonus!